alice-and-eve/2023/index.md

 Join us, and participate to our poster contest on the topic of your choice!

-### Registration
+### Registration:

 The event is free.
-We welcome everyone (women, men, non-binary, any gender identity!) from bachelor students to full professors to participate and to attend the event.
+We welcome everyone of **all genders**, **from bachelor students to full professors**, to participate and attend the event.

 If you would like to attend the workshop, please [register here](https://mondai.tudelftcampus.nl/en/event/alice-and-eve-celebrating-women-in-computing/).

+### Important dates:

+    Alice & Eve workshop: 18 November 2022

+    Poster abstract submsision deadline: 24th of October 2022 Notification of accepted posters: 1st of November 2022

+### Venue:

+The workshop will be held at [Mondai House of AI @ Next Delft](https://mondai.tudelftcampus.nl/en/) at the TU Delft campus.

 ## Exhibition

 In addition to the keynote talks and the posters, there will be an exhibition which portrays thirty women in computing and their most important contributions.